VarIr/copac/README.rst

 We implement COPAC (Correlation Partition Clustering), which

-- first, computes the local correlation dimensionality based on the largest eigenvalues
+#. computes the local correlation dimensionality based on the largest eigenvalues
-- second, partitions the data set based on this dimension
+#. partitions the data set based on this dimension
-- third, calculates a Euclidean distance variant weighted with the correlation dimension, called correlation distance
+#. calculates a Euclidean distance variant weighted with the correlation dimension, called correlation distance
-- fourth, further clusters objects within each partition with Generalized DBSCAN, requiring a minimum number of objects to be within eps range for each core point.
+#. further clusters objects within each partition with Generalized DBSCAN, requiring a minimum number of objects to be within eps range for each core point.

 Installation